amclain/amx-lib-volume/README.md

 VOL_DIM_ON	= 1;
 ```

-Some of the functions in the volume control library return a status message of type sinteger.
+Some of the functions in the volume control library return a status message of type `sinteger`.
 These codes are mapped to the following constants, with failures being negative numbers.

 ``` c
 // Function return messages.